Hello everyone & welcome!

 PASTELS: Here the pigments have been moulded into sticks using distilled water and a minimum of binders.
 Some are wrapped in waxed paper to prevent breakage.
 They come in square & round sticks + in pencil form.
 Usually used on tinted pastel paper which has a texture (or “tooth”) to hold the dry granules of pigment.
 Spray fixatives prevent rubbing, but tend to darken the pastelwork.
 Framing is behind glass with a matt board to prevent the work from touching the glass.

 INKS: come in waterproof and non-waterproof.
 Very fine pigments are used and good quality inks can provide glowing luminosity over white, which can be increased by adding layers when using waterproof varieties.
 Can be used with brushes, sponges etc. and also loaded into special fountain type pens for various thickness of line.
 Nibs need to be cleaned frequently.

-Here are some demonstration charts for you … all mixed from the 3 primary colours RED, YELLOW & BLUE (+ WHITE, WHICH WE DON’T CALL A COLOUR).
+Here then are some demonstration charts for you … all mixed from the 3 primary colours RED, YELLOW & BLUE(+ WHITE, WHICH WE DON’T CALL A COLOUR).

-These three primary colours cannot be mixed and are needed to create ALL the other colours!
+These three primary colours cannot be mixed so you need to have these ready made in order to begin.
+They are needed to create ALL the other colours!

-Lets begin with a very basic colour wheel mixed by my grand-daughter, Julia, showing primary and secondary colours..she used a painting knife to mix, wiping it clean with a paper towel in between each mix.
+Lets begin with a very basic colour wheel mixed by my grand-daughter, Julia, showing primary and secondary colours..she used a painting knife, wiping it clean with a paper towel in between each mix.
 Mixing with a brush is messier and it is therefore harder to keep the tints clean.

 Next, we made together another wheel, this time mixing some in-between TERTIARY colours as shown.